manasesjesus/fdbs-and-sql-parser/README.md

 - DROP TABLE.
 Since this statement was not critical, a simple DROP structure was followed to implement it.

 #### DML
 - INSERT.
 Single tuple insertion is implemented in this project.
-Tuples are inserted to partitioned or non-partitioned.
+Tuples are inserted to partitioned or non-partitioned tables.
 - DELETE.
-Two types of DELETE statements are implemented for this project:  i.e. Conditional and unconditional.
+Two types of DELETE statements are implemented for this project:  conditional and unconditional.
 - UPDATE.
 Update of tuples is implemented.
 When a value of a tuple is updated and this value defines on which database the tuple shall be stored, the tuple gets moved accordingly.

 #### QL
 The SELECT statement was the most difficult part of the implementation.
 Select queries could be performed on either a single database instance at a time or all at once.
-Dynamic query capabilities such applying conditions, aggregate functions, and most importantly allowing the possibility of joining two tables while executing a SELECT query were made possible.
+Dynamic query capabilities such applying conditions, aggregate functions, and joining two tables while executing a SELECT query were made possible.

 #### TCL
-COMMIT and ROLLBACK commands were the only two implemented in the project.
+COMMIT and ROLLBACK commands were the only two implemented.

 And last but not least, the command SET ECHO [ON|OFF] was implemented to enable/disable the logger levels.